manix17/AI-Youtube-Summarizer/docs/HELP.md

 ## How to Use the Extension 📖

 1.  **Navigate to a Video:** Go to any YouTube video that you want to summarize.
+2.  **Select Your Preferences:** Choose your profile, preset, and language from the dropdown menus that appear below the video.
-2.  **Click the Button:** Click the **"✨ Summarize Video"** button located under the video player.
+3.  **Click the Button:** Click the **"✨ Summarize"** button.
-3.  **Wait for Generation:** The button will change to "⏳ Summarizing...".
-The extension is now fetching the transcript and sending it to the AI.
-This can take anywhere from 5 to 30 seconds depending on the video length and AI model.
+4.  **Wait for Generation:** The button will change to "⏳ Summarizing...".
+The extension fetches the transcript and sends it to your chosen AI provider.
+This takes 5-30 seconds depending on video length and AI model.
-4.  **View the Summary:** A summary box will appear directly below the button, displaying the AI-generated summary.
+5.  **View the Summary:** A beautiful summary container appears with your AI-generated summary, complete with interactive timestamps.
-5.  **Copy Summary:** You can easily select the text within the summary box and copy it to your clipboard.
+6.  **Interact with Summary:**
+   - Click timestamps to jump to specific video moments
+   - Use the copy button to copy the summary to clipboard
+   - Use the download button to save as a text file
+   - Close the summary when done
    `[Screenshot: The summary box displayed on the YouTube page with a generated summary]`

 ---

 ## Features Explanation ✨

-- **Multi-Platform AI:** Choose between Google Gemini, OpenAI, and Anthropic models to power your summaries.
+- **Multi-Platform AI:** Choose between Google Gemini, OpenAI GPT, and Anthropic Claude models to power your summaries.
+- **Profile Management:** Create multiple profiles for different use cases (e.g., "Technical Tutorials", "Podcasts", "Educational Content").
-- **Customizable Prompts:** In the Options page, you can edit the "System Prompt" and "User Prompt" to tailor the summary style and content to your exact needs.
+- **Customizable Prompts:** Edit system and user prompts to tailor summary style and content to your exact needs.
-- **Profile Management:** Create and switch between different profiles, each with its own platform, model, and prompt settings.
-- **Dual Transcript Extraction:** The extension first tries a fast API method to get the transcript.
-If that fails (e.g., for videos without official captions), it automatically falls back to a slower but more robust method of reading the transcript directly from the page.
-- **Interactive Timestamps:** Timestamps in the summary are clickable, allowing you to jump directly to that point in the video.
+- **Dark Theme Integration:** Seamlessly matches YouTube's dark/light mode for a native experience.
+- **Advanced Storage Architecture:** Optimized storage system with quota management and dirty tracking.
+- **Interactive Summary Interface:**
+  - Clickable timestamps to jump to video moments
+  - Copy-to-clipboard functionality
+  - Download summaries as text files
+  - Responsive design with smooth animations
+- **Dual Transcript Extraction:** Fast API method with robust DOM fallback for maximum compatibility.
+- **Support Integration:** Built-in Buy Me a Coffee link to support development.

 ---